paketo-buildpacks/rfcs/text/0000-image-retention-policy.md

 ## Unresolved Questions and Bikeshedding

-1. Is one year the right retention period?
+1. Is two years the right retention period?
 Longer?
 Shorter?
-The general idea is that we pick a period of time that minimizes impact to users but maximizes the amount of stuff we can delete.
+The general idea is that we pick a period of time that minimizes impact to users.
+We want the time period to be such that at least 99% of users are no longer using these images.
+We are not strictly looking to minimize costs, but just put an upper bound on what the project needs to support.